 CTPF receives contributions from the Board of Education as well as the State.
 The chart below shows the source of employer contributions based on the last 10 actuarial valuations.
 Beginning in fiscal year 2018, the State began contribution the employer normal cost (blue bars).
-The Board of Education's required contribution toward the unfunded actuarial liability (UAL) has continued to grow until the exceptional investment returns for the 2021 fiscal year reduced the contribution beginning with the 2023 fiscal year.
+The Board of Education's required contribution toward the unfunded actuarial liability (UAL) has continued to grow until the exceptional investment returns for the 2022 fiscal year reduced the contribution beginning with the 2024 fiscal year.
 At the same time, reductions in the discount rate have increased the State's contribution for normal cost.

-CTPF's UAL has grown from about \$6.8 billion in 2011 to \$13.2 billion in 2021, an increase of \$6.4 billion.
+CTPF's UAL has grown from about \$8.0 billion in 2012 to \$13.8 billion in 2022, an increase of \$5.8 billion.
 To understand how to reverse this trend, it is important to understand the sources contributing to it.
 To the extent the sources contributing to the growth in UAL indicate a need to change assumptions, they may also indicate potential short-term risk of increased contributions for the State when assumptions are updated.

-The changes to the UAL from June 30, 2011 to June 30, 2021 can be separated into the following components:
+The changes to the UAL from June 30, 2012 to June 30, 2022 can be separated into the following components:

-- Contribution Deficiencies Contributions that are less than the tread water contribution causes the UAL to increase.
+- Contribution Deficiencies Contributions that are less than the tread water contribution cause the UAL to increase.
 The tread water contribution consists of two components: the normal cost, which is the cost of benefits earned in a given year, and the interest on the unfunded actuarial liability.
 This sum is referred to as the tread water contribution because it is the contribution necessary so that the UAL will remain constant, or "tread water" (absent experience gains or losses).
-The difference between actual contributions and the tread water contributions increased the UAL by \$3.2 billion over this period. - Assumption Changes changes to actuarial assumptions over this period increased the UAL by \$4.0 billion.
+The difference between actual contributions and the tread water contributions increased the UAL by \$2.8 billion over this period. - Assumption Changes changes to actuarial assumptions over this period increased the UAL by \$4.0 billion.
 A positive aspect of the UAL increases due to assumption changes is that they will result in liability measurements that more accurately reflect future expectations.
-Without the changes a similar UAL increase would show up as experience losses over time. - Plan Changes modifications to the design of the Plan had a negligible impact over this period as most of the changes only affected future benefits. - Liability (Gain) or Loss the changes in the UAL due to liability experience (i.e., mortality, terminations, salary increases, etc.) were generally small and decreased the UAL by \$0.4 billion over this period. - AVA (Actuarial Value of Assets) Investment (Gain) or Loss the net investment gain or loss due to assets earning more or less than assumed decreased the UAL over this period increased the UAL by \$0.5 billion.
+Without the changes a similar UAL increase would show up as experience losses over time. - Plan Changes modifications to the design of the Plan had no impact over this period as there were no changes affecting prior benefits. - Liability (Gain) or Loss the changes in the UAL due to liability experience (i.e., mortality, terminations, salary increases, etc.) were generally small and decreased the UAL by \$0.03 billion over this period. - AVA (Actuarial Value of Assets) Investment (Gain) or Loss the net investment gain or loss due to assets earning more or less than assumed decreased the UAL over this period by \$1.2 billion.